Cryogenics VS Mechanical Freezing Systems

 LIQUID CO2 .100 KW

 The energy required to produce liquid nitrogen and liquid carbon dioxide are not the only energy costs effecting the total price of the delivered product.
-Liquid carbon dioxide is normally delivered by trailer to the User in an insulated tank designed to operate at 250 psig (-10° F).
-Liquid nitrogen is delivered in a similar way at atmospheric pressure (-320° F.).
+Liquid carbon dioxide is normally delivered by trailer to the User in an insulated tank designed to operate at 250 PSIG (-10° F).
+Liquid nitrogen is delivered similarly at atmospheric pressure (-320° F.).
 Liquid nitrogen trailers and customer stations usually cost twice that of comparable liquid carbon dioxide equipment.
-The cost of transportation exceeded the cost of liquid carbon dioxide production some 7 to 10 years ago - before the price of fuel started to rise.
+The cost of transportation exceeded the cost of liquid carbon dioxide production some 7 to 10 years ago — before the price of fuel started to rise.

 Liquid carbon dioxide is selling at prices ranging from 2.5cents to 4.0 cents/pound delivered depending upon the plant location, and amount of freezant being used.
-Liquid nitrogen prices vary in a similar manner from 3.0cents/pound to 7.0cents/ pound.
-This varies quite drastically where the users plant is adjacent to the liquid nitrogen manufacturing facility.
+Liquid nitrogen prices vary similarly, from 3.0cents/pound to 7.0cents/ pound.
+This varies quite drastically where the user's plant is adjacent to the liquid nitrogen manufacturing facility.

 The physical characteristics of carbon dioxide that are relevant are: (Exhibit C)

-3) At atmospheric pressure carbon dioxide exists as a vapor or solid only at -109° F. When used In a freezing system there are about 140 BTU/pound available for freezing a product if the carbon dioxide is exhausted at about +0° F.
+3) At atmospheric pressure, carbon dioxide exists as a vapor or solid only at -109° F. When used In a freezing system, there is about 140 BTU/pound available for freezing a product if the carbon dioxide is exhausted at about +0° F.

 EXHIBIT C

-TRANSPORT PROPERTIES OF NITROGEN AND CARBON DIOXIDE CARBON DIOXIDE (CO2)
+TRANSPORT PROPERTIES OF NITROGEN AND CARBON DIOXIDE (CO2)

 CARBON DIOXIDE (CO2)